 To my best knowledge, there is no widely accepted lab which grades a diamond for its “hearts and arrows” in Singapore.
 For example, you won’t see an A+ or “ideal” hearts and arrows rating in lab certificates.
 There are some exceptions to this when we look away from reliable labs like GIA or AGS.

 For example, the HRD lab and EGL does grade H&A and will include the corresponding imagery in their report.
 However, these labs follow their own guidelines on what makes a hearts and arrows diamond and what doesn’t.

 The point here is that there is no industry-wide acceptance on how the grading should be done for H&A patternings.
 There’s no way you can know how strict or how lenient they are in terms of this.
 In a way, even if the diamond is graded as “ideal”, the rating is meaningless.

-That said, there is a free tool called the Holloway Cut Advisor which you can use to plug in different variables yourself.
-Read my tutorial about the tool here.
 Alternatively, you could purchase your own ASET or Idealscope for your personal use.
 They cost about $50 each and work out to be roughly the same as an appraisal’s cost which makes them a worthwhile investment.

 Here’s the thing, you don’t have to buy your own ASET scope or Idealscope if shopped at the right place.
 Some vendors already provide this information in their listings like the example below.